The Marmot with the CollarDiary of a Philosopher

 All these Men were ugly, each one more so than the next.

-Even so, I make two exceptions.
+Even so, I allow two exceptions.

 The first is in favour of the one who would come to look after the Cows each day, morning and evening.
 I finally grew accustomed to it.
 It threatened me sometimes, but without doing me any harm.
 It had the appearance of not remembering that I had bitten it.
 I appreciate also that it loved its Cows.
-One of its pleasures was to stroke them along the spine and under the neck.
+One of its pleasures was to stroke them along the spine and under the chin.

-I make a second exception in favour of a Man of the other type, of the type which covers its two legs in a great floating skin.
+I allow a second exception in favour of a Man of the other type, of the type which covers its two legs in a great floating skin.
 That one would come to see me often, at all hours of the day, alone or with children, and would bring me each time some fruits.
 I never touched them before its eyes; but I was weak enough to touch them when it was outside.
 They were, for the most part, fruits unknown on the mountain.
 Some I would have thought tasty in freedom.

 This Man had long hair, very fair, which fell over its back, strangely twisted and knotted.
 It had white skin, and great eyes, of a false greyish blue, which tried sometimes to smile.
 But the eyes of Men are incapable of smiling.
 It is only Marmot eyes, clear and truly blue, which can smile.